 “Again, this is part of your enjoyment,” she says.
 The wine is served principally at happy hour.
 “We usually have it on Friday.
 Everybody winds down their week.
 There’s music.
 It's one of our most enthusiastically attended events.
 It’s a great way to end the week” both for residents and staff alike.

 The reality of retirement living is that in lots of little ways but in big ways too, it just isn’t what it used to be.
 Which, given the feedback from the residents, is a very good thing.
-Amanda Walker works at Queensview in Paris, Ontario.
+Amanda Walker works at a Paris retirement home called the Queensview.
 She says that “a lot of feedback that I receive is that it’s almost a hotel-like setting.
 There’s a lot of comfort and warmth when you walk in.
 It’s not stuffy.
 It’s open.
 You’re not getting the old, dark, and dingy.”

 "There isn't that institutional feel," says Walker.
 Apartments include generous balconies and room to entertain.